johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 ### Feature updates

-- **Changes to Kyber.** The Kyber algorithm has been standardized with minor technical changes and renamed to the Module Lattice Key Encapsulation Mechanism (ML-KEM).
-ML-KEM has been implemented in the BoringSSL cryptography library, which allows for it to be deployed and utilized by services that depend on this library.
+- **Changes to Kyber.** The Kyber algorithm was standardized with minor technical changes and renamed to the Module Lattice Key Encapsulation Mechanism (ML-KEM).
+ML-KEM is implemented in the BoringSSL cryptography library, which allows for it to be deployed and utilized by services that depend on this library.

   The changes to the final version of ML-KEM make it incompatible with the previously deployed version of Kyber.
-Due to the incompatibility the following changes in Edge will be made:
+Due to the incompatibility the following changes in Microsoft Edge will be made:

-  - Edge will switch from supporting Kyber to ML-KEM.
+  - Edge switches from supporting Kyber to ML-KEM.
-  - Edge will offer a key share prediction for hybrid ML-KEM (codepoint 0x11EC).
+  - Edge offers a key share prediction for hybrid ML-KEM (codepoint 0x11EC).
-  - The `PostQuantumKeyAgreementEnabled` flag and the [PostQuantumKeyAgreementEnabled](/deployedge/microsoft-edge-policies#postquantumkeyagreementenabled) policy will apply to both Kyber and ML-KEM.
+  - The `PostQuantumKeyAgreementEnabled` flag and the [PostQuantumKeyAgreementEnabled](/deployedge/microsoft-edge-policies#postquantumkeyagreementenabled) policy applies to Kyber and ML-KEM.
   - Edge will no longer support hybrid Kyber (codepoint 0x6399).

 ## Version 131.0.2903.27: November 4, 2024